Torres Strait Islands: Central islands (Kulkalgal Nation)

 This cluster is more widely distributed in the middle of Torres Strait, consisting of many small sandy cays surrounded by coral reefs, similar to those found in the nearby Great Barrier Reef.
 The more northerly islands in this group however, such as Gerbar (Two Brothers) and Iama (Yam Island), are high basaltic outcrops, not cays.
 Nagi is a culturo-linguistic part of this group, and also has high basaltic outcropping.
 The low-lying inhabited coral cays, such as Poruma (Coconut Island), Warraber Island and Masig (Yorke Island) are mostly less than 2 to 3 km long, and no wider than 800 m.
 Several have had problems with saltwater intrusion.

 Eastern islands (Kemer Kemer Meriam Nation)

 The islands of this group (principally Mer (Murray Island), Dauar and Waier, with Erub Island and Stephen Island (Ugar) further north) are formed differently from the rest.
 They are volcanic in origin, the peaks of volcanoes which were active in Pleistocene times.
 Consequently, their hillsides have rich and fertile red volcanic soils, and are thickly vegetated.
 The easternmost of these are less than 20 km from the northern extension of the Great Barrier Reef.

-Symbolism of the flag design

-The national flag features a white Dhari (headdress) and, underneath, a white five-pointed star, symbolising "peace, the five major island groups and the navigational importance of stars to the seafaring people of the Torres Strait".
-The five points of the star on the flag represent the following regions (which do not match administrative regions):